bishopcais/cog-cli/README.md

 ### Loading Cogs

-When using `cog load` or `cog reload` or `cog unload` functions, the `[file]` argument is optional and if omitted, it will default to looking for a `cog.json` file in your current working directory (e.g, equivalent to `cog load cog.json`).
-Alternatively you can pass it a filename and it will load that file from your current working directory, e.g. `cog load sample-cog/cog.json`.
-Finally, if you pass it a directory, it will recursively search through the directory, attempting to find a `cog.json` at each additional directory it finds.
+When using any of the commands that accept a file path, the command will then recursively search through the path (to a depth of 3 folders).
+For each directory it looks in, if it finds a `cog.json` file, it will return that file and stop.
+Otherwise, it will open all sub-directories, and scan into them, and so on.
 This allows one to load multiple cogs at once, such that if you have the following structure:

 ```text
 .